cbourke/ComputerScienceI/hacks/hack1.0/readme.md

 "Hello World"-style program but instead of printing "Hello World", it will print your name.

-1. Create a new folder (call it `hello`) in your `/hacks/` directory and create a `hello.c` source file with code in it that prints your name.
+1. Create a new folder (call it `hello`) in your `/hacks/` directory.

+2. Create a `hello.c` source file in your new folder with code that prints your name.
+Make sure it compiles and runs.

-2. Make this folder (and all of its contents) into a git repository by *initializing* it.
+3. Make this folder (and all of its contents) into a git repository by *initializing* it.
 Before you do, make sure your terminal is in the correct directory (the `hello` directory you just created).
 Recall the following commands from the previous lab: